 3. Improved user orientation

-The primary purpose of breadcrumbs is to provide users with an overview of where they are on a website.
+The primary purpose of breadcrumbs is to provide users with an overview of their current location on a website.
 This can be particularly important for large sites with multiple levels of navigation or content pages in different categories or sections.

 In this scenario, breadcrumbs can help users quickly find their way back to the homepage or another page they know exists somewhere on your site.
 This reduces the cognitive load and the frustration of users who might feel lost or confused.